saxenism/rlp-encoded-txn-generator/README.md

 ## Decoder

-A Handy tool to decode these RLP encoded transactions can be found [here](https://toolkit.abdk.consulting/ethereum#rlp)
+A Handy tool to decode these RLP encoded transactions can be found [here](https://toolkit.abdk.consulting/ethereum#rlp).

+Another example of decoding an RLP encoded transaction can be found [here](https://gist.github.com/miguelmota/9099b705cf433336036065ab748c8404).